 Includes: definitions; exceptions

-The definition of an examination is a timetabled written or online (e.g. ROGO) formal examination, a language oral examination and/or a practical skills-based (e.g. OSCE/OSPE exam).
+The definition of an examination is a timetabled in-person written examination; an e-exam whether in-person or online; a language oral examination; individual presentations or vivas; and/or a practical skills-based (e.g. OSCE/OSPE exam).

-Self-certification is only available for individual examinations and will not be accepted for:
+Self-certification is only available for individual examinations and for summative examinations; it will not be accepted for:

 - absence from a group assessment

 - ‘in-class’ assessments, including presentations, whether held within or without the University’s exam periods

 - absence from a practice placement